NYUAD-CRC/crc-docs/source/hpc/system/nyc_file_transfer.rst

 Fast Transfer Between NYU NYC and NYUAD
 =======================================

-The default MLPS link between NY and AD has a low bandwidth.
+The default MLPS(Multiprotocol Label Switching) link between NY and AD has a low bandwidth.
 Using port 922 on NYUAD HPC will use a high bandwidth ANKABUT link instead.

 Specifying the port directly